ricemaster1/color-space-algorithms/README.md

 Pick textile vs graphic arts constants, hybrid weights, and epsilon stabilizers using the tables in the docs page.

 ## Color Transforms
-Each helper exposes the same ergonomics (`image`, optional `-o/--output`, and comma-separated weighting).
+Each helper exposes the same ergonomics (`image`, `output`, and comma-separated weighting).
 Full conversion notes and weighting recipes now sit in `docs/color-transforms.md` so the README only needs the quick index below:

 - `rgb_to_lab.py` – reweight luminance vs chroma ahead of Delta E comparisons.
 - `rgb_to_hsv_hsl.py` – preserve hue angles when doing cel shading or node-based quantization.